 The hut is operated by the Alpine Club of Canada (ACC).
 When it’s open, you need a reservation to bag one of the 16 sleeping spots.
 It tends to get booked up very quickly, so if you miss out, you could pitch a tent nearby instead.
 Either way, you’ll be treated to spectacular scenery and huge amounts of terrain.
 Ski tourers and split boarders will find lines a-plenty, with everything from mellow glades to larger objectives, such as Mount Marriott and Pk 2300.

 What you need to know before you go

-If you’re planning a winter camping trip to Red Heather campground, then here’s what you need to know before go.
+If you’re planning a winter camping trip to the Marriott Basin, then here’s what you need to know before you go.

 Driving and parking

 The parking lot is located on Highway 99 north of Pemberton.
 If you’re heading north, drive past the Joffre Lake trailhead and continue over a bridge signposted Cayoosh Creek.
 Shortly after you will see a salt shed on your right-hand side.
 There is a parking lot opposite (on the left-hand side), and another small lot further along the road (on the right-hand side).
 The spaces are limited, so if you’re visiting on a weekend, be sure to arrive early to avoid disappointment.

 Note: if you’ve visited this area in summer, you may have driven along the access road and parked there.
 However, this isn’t possible in winter.
 You will need to park in the ploughed area just off the highway.